bgoonz/docs-collection/google-chrome/native-client/pepper_beta/c/struct_p_p___var.md

 The `PP_VAR` struct is a variant data type and can contain any value of one of the types named in the `PP_VarType` enum.

-This structure is for passing data between native code which can be strongly typed and the browser (JavaScript) which isn't strongly typed.
+This structure is for passing data between native code which can be strongly typed and the browser (JavaScript) which isn’t strongly typed.

-JavaScript has a "number" type for holding a number, and does not differentiate between floating point and integer numbers.
+JavaScript has a “number” type for holding a number, and does not differentiate between floating point and integer numbers.
 The JavaScript operations will try to optimize operations by using integers when possible, but could end up with doubles.
-Therefore, you can't assume a numeric `PP_Var` will be the type you expect.
+Therefore, you can’t assume a numeric `PP_Var` will be the type you expect.
 Your code should be capable of handling either int32\_t or double for numeric PP\_Vars sent from JavaScript.

 ------------------------------------------------------------------------